 Posted by Laraine Turk · February 18, 2021 8:00 AM

 On February 17 the Department of the Interior revoked the eleventh-hour amendment to California's Desert Renewable Energy Conservation Plan by the outgoing administration that would have greatly reduced protected lands.
-This Desert Sun article provides more history and details, and California Energy Commissioner Karen Douglas has released this statement of recognition and appreciation.
+This Desert Sun article provides more history and details, and California Energy Commissioner Karen Douglas has released a statement of recognition and appreciation.

 Posted by Laraine Turk · February 09, 2021 7:45 PM